IEC Recognized Organization (RO) Canada Programs

 I've been accepted under a RO, is my IEC work permit guaranteed?

-Yes, as long as you submit a truthful application and submit all the required documents to the Government of Canada.
-Exactly like a regular IEC work permit application.
+Yes, but only if you submit a truthful application and provide all required documents to the Government of Canada, exactly as you would for a regular IEC work permit application.

 I currently have an IEC work permit that is about to expire, can I get preference in the waiting list?